ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/upgrading-smart-contracts/index.md

 3. Reduce trust assumptions by decentralizing the process of implementing upgrades.
 Possible strategies include using a [multi-sig wallet contract](/developers/docs/smart-contracts/#multisig) to control upgrades, or requiring [members of a DAO](/dao/) to vote on approving the upgrade.

-4. Be aware of the costs involved in upgrading or migrating contracts.
-For instance, migrating user balances in a contract migration may require more than one transaction, meaning more gas fees.
+4. Be aware of the costs involved in upgrading contracts.
+For instance, copying state (e.g., user balances) from an old contract to a new contract during contract migration may require more than one transaction, meaning more gas fees.

 ## Resources {#resources}
 **OpenZeppelin Upgrades OS - _A suite of tools for deploying and securing upgradeable smart contracts._**